The Norwegian American

-The Norwegian American (NA) is a newspaper that publishes material contributed by writers from Norway and the Norwegian American community.
-The Norwegian American is distributed on a biweekly basis by mail to thousands of subscribers in the USA, Canada and other parts of the world.
+The Norwegian American (NA) is a newspaper that publishes material contributed by writers from Norway and the Norwegian-American community.
+The Norwegian American is distributed on a monthly basis by mail to thousands of subscribers in the US, Canada and other parts of the world.
 Prior to May 2016, the paper was distributed on a weekly basis and was known and the Norwegian American Weekly.

-NA continues what was once a very strong tradition of Norwegian American newspapers, as detailed by Pr.
-Odd Lovoll in his book Norwegian Newspapers in America: Connecting Norway and the New Land.
+NA continues what was once a very strong tradition of Norwegian American newspapers, as detailed by Odd Lovoll in his book Norwegian Newspapers in America: Connecting Norway and the New Land.
 At their height, Norwegian American newspapers had large local circulations and most of their content was in the Norwegian language.
 As such, Norwegian language newspapers formed part of what was once a very important body of non-English language periodicals.

-Origins of the Norwegian American Newspaper
+Origins of the Norwegian American

 The paper was formed in 2006 under the auspices of the Norwegian American Foundation through the merger of regional papers The Western Viking and The Norway Times (Nordisk Tidende).
 The subscriber base and many of the editorial contributors can be traced to the Viking and Times.
 The paper's roots also touch back to Decorah Posten; the paper continues to publish the cartoon strip "Han Ola og han Per", the creation of Peter J. Rosendahl originally carried by Decorah Posten.